-Group exploration
+Group exploration Group presentation

-- → Have the students examine their personal newsfeeds using their smartphone about concrete examples for credible post (group 1), less credible post (group 2), relevant posts (group 3), less relevant posts (group 4). - → Each group writes down three concrete examples of posts and takes screenshots.
+- → Have the students examine their personal newsfeeds using their smartphone about concrete examples for not credible post (group 1), not relevant posts (group 2), posts with gender stereotypes (group 3), posts with online violence (group 4). - Invite all group members to present their findings.

+Each group writes down two concrete examples of posts and takes screenshots.

-→ Encourage the groups to find diverse examples (e.g., from Instagram & TikTok, celebrity gossip, politics, environment, ...).
+Encourage the groups to find diverse examples

+(e.g., from Instagram & TikTok, celebrity gossip,